tisba/couchpopulator/README.md

     rake build

 ## Getting help
+CouchPopulator tries to give good help on command line options by using:

     couchpopulator --help

+To get command line options to a specific execution engine, simply use:

+    couchpopulator [EXECUTOR] --help

 ## Custom Generators
 Custom generators only need to implement one method.
 Have a look: